 As I read Proverbs 31, I came to verses 10 through 31, which in the English Standard Version of the Bible is titled, “The Woman Who Fears the Lord”.
 And as I read them I thought of my wife.

-Tomorrow, June 16, marks the thirty ninth year of my life with this woman as my wife, and there is none other in this world with whom I want to spend my remaining days.
+Today June 16, marks the fortieth year of my life with this woman as my wife, and there is none other in this world with whom I want to spend my remaining days.
 Continue reading

 Do not say, “I will repay evil”;